 The DDA is, of course, particularly suited to those pursuing future professional or academic careers in theatre.
 However, the Dramatic Art major also provides an excellent background for work in related fields such as teaching, advertising, journalism, public relations, communications, arts management, business, and arts institutions.

-What is required for a B.A. in Dramatic Art? *As of Fall 2016
+What is required for a B.A. in Dramatic Art? *As of Spring 2021

 A. DRAM 120 Play Analysis (3 credits).
-This course is a prerequisite to the acting, directing and literature / history courses required for the major.
+First course in the major.